hferreira23/prometheus-speedtest-exporter/README.md

 The script_explorer binary in my repo was built for arm64 but if another arch is needed the source code can be found on Rico's [repo](https://github.com/ricoberger/script_exporter) along with instructions on how to build it.

 The script_exporter loads its config from the config.yaml.
 Adapt to your scenario accordantly.
+By default runs on port 9469.

 - systemd file service file